NumPy Array Shape

 Basic Operations on NumPy Arrays

-NumPy, short for numerical Python, is a powerful library in Python that provides support for large, multi-dimensional arrays and matrices.
-It offers a wide range of functions to perform basic operations on these arrays, making it a fundamental tool for scientific computing.
-Here, we will explore the basic operations that can be performed on NumPy arrays.
-We will cover operations such as creating arrays, accessing and modifying elements, reshaping arrays, and performing mathematical operations on arrays.
-By the end, you will have a good understanding of how to work with NumPy arrays and leverage their capabilities for data manipulation and analysis.
+NumPy is a powerful library in Python that provides support for large, multi-dimensional arrays and matrices.
+It offers various functions to perform basic operations on these arrays, such as creating arrays, accessing and modifying elements, reshaping arrays, and performing mathematical operations.

 Creating Arrays with Specified Shapes